Vietnam.vn - Nền tảng quảng bá Việt Nam

 The intersection between Vo Van Kiet Avenue, Ton Duc Thang Street and Khanh Hoi Bridge - an important traffic connection point in the center of Ho Chi Minh City

 In 2024, Ho Chi Minh City recorded a record budget revenue of more than VND 508,000 billion, equal to 105.3% of the estimate, an increase of more than 13.3% over the same period.
-GRDP is estimated at 7.17%, continuing the positive recovery trend.
+GRDP is estimated to reach 7.17%, continuing the positive recovery trend.

 a12.jpg

-The roundabout at the foot of Binh Trieu Bridge connects Pham Van Dong Street with Highway 13, an important traffic point at the northern gateway of Ho Chi Minh City, contributing to connecting the city with Binh Duong province and the provinces of the Southeast region.
+The roundabout at the foot of Binh Trieu Bridge connects Pham Van Dong Street with Highway 13, is an important traffic point at the northern gateway of Ho Chi Minh City, contributing to connecting the city with Binh Duong Province and the Southeast provinces.

 dsc032691.jpg

-Thu Thiem Tunnel – an iconic infrastructure project, the longest submerged tunnel in Southeast Asia, opens up a new development direction for the East of Ho Chi Minh City.
+Thu Thiem Tunnel – an iconic infrastructure project, the longest submerged tunnel in Southeast Asia, opening up a new development direction for the East of Ho Chi Minh City

 a18.jpg

 Vo Nguyen Giap Street (formerly Hanoi Highway) is 7,790m long, with a cross-section of 113m to 153m.
-After expansion, the road has become a spacious, modern boulevard, playing the role of the backbone of traffic in the eastern part of Ho Chi Minh City.
+After expansion, the road has become a spacious, modern avenue, serving as the backbone of traffic in the eastern part of Ho Chi Minh City.

 20-nut-giao-vo-nguyen-giap-mai-chi-tho-1.jpg